alyashaz/alyashaz.github.io/_posts/2020-05-02-Repository-Pattern.markdown

 }
 {% endhighlight %}

 Below is our application layer model.
 You may notice that I have three extra properties (ItemId, Location, LastChecked).
-The main reason is so the extra properties will not be exposed to the presentation layer during a request.
-We only want to show users the ItemId, Location, and LastChecked properties on a response.
+The main reason is to not expose the extra properties into the presentation layer during a request.
+We only want to append the ItemId, Location, and LastChecked properties on a response.
 On that note, the extra properties may be used for other various reasons such as sorting, querying, filtering...etc.

 {% highlight csharp %}
 public class ItemDTO